MA-FS/hv-switching-advanced/README.md

 ### 5. PDF Export Tips

-- The export feature creates professional PDFs with:
+- The export feature creates professional PDFs, ensuring all entered information is captured:
-  - Company logo and program title on each page
+  - Company logo (if configured) and program title appear on each page header.
+  - Program details (Name, Program No) appear in the header.
-  - Form data displayed at the top of the first page
+  - Form data (Location, Work Description, Signatures, Dates, Drawings) is displayed in tables at the top of the first page.
-  - Table contents with appropriate formatting
+  - The main switching steps table is clearly formatted with automatic step numbering.
-  - "REVERSE" text clearly highlighted
+  - "REVERSE" text is clearly highlighted within the main table for the reverse section.
-  - Page numbers in the footer
+  - Page numbers (`Page X of Y`) and branding (hv.coach URL, ESIPAC logo) are included in the footer.
-- Filename format: `preparedby_program_programno_date.pdf`
+- Filename format is standardized: `preparedby_program_programno_date.pdf`.
+Ensure the "Prepared By Name" and "Program No" fields are filled for a meaningful filename.

 ## Program Structure